ylyu1/Bank-Fraud-Detection/README.md

 # Bank-Fraud-Detection
-## Using SQL server for data preprocessing and Power BI for data visualizing and dashboarding
+- Using SQL server for data preprocessing
+- Using Power BI for data visualizing and dashboarding
 ![dashboard](dashboard.png)